 Josh: “ Police recently have floated this idea that she was killed by mistake.”

 (Police never actually said she was killed by mistake, meaning the killers got the wrong person.
 The police said that Lindsay may have been murdered based on MISINFORMATION.
 There were also rumours that Lindsay was a paid police informant which could have resulted in her being killed by a drug cartel.
 The police said on Dateline that Lindsay was not an informant.
-The cartel would have no reason to target Lindsay because she was not an informant but the Del group would have reason to target Lindsay if they were told she snitched on Erickson.
-The SP said “it is also possible Buziak’s killers were under the mistaken impression she had revealed information she shouldn’t have, he said or perhaps that she was somehow connected to a dangerous person without knowing it.”)
+The SP said “it is also possible Buziak’s killers were under the mistaken impression she had revealed information she shouldn’t have, he said or perhaps that she was somehow connected to a dangerous person without knowing it.”
+The police may have been referring to Leopoldo Rojo Beltran as that dangerous person.
+He has connections to a Mexican drug cartel and had the authority to call the hit on Lindsay or take care of it himself.
+He was in charge of the Calgary operation.)

 Alan: “It happens, doesn’t seem very reasonable.”